IT’S A BEST BUY BECAUSE:

 The Honda Civic lineup offers a broad range of trim levels and body styles to suit a variety of tastes and budgets, and all of them are practical, economical, refined, and fun to drive.

 Honda also sells a super-performance Type R version of the Civic that has a 306-hp turbocharged 2.0-liter 4-cylinder and racetrack-focused equipment inside and out.
-The Civic Type R comes only as a hatchback and is priced at $33,900.
+The Civic Type R comes only as a hatchback and is priced around $35,000.

 WHAT IS IT?

 The Civic is Honda’s popular compact car.
 It was redesigned for 2016 in coupe and sedan form, and gained a 4-door hatchback body style for 2017.
-Trim levels differ a bit by body style, but mainly stick to Honda’s traditional LX, EX, EX-L, and Touring models.
+Trim levels differ a bit by body style, but mainly stick to Honda’s traditional LX, Sport, EX, EX-L, and Touring models.
 The base engine is a 158-hp 2.0-liter 4-cylinder that is offered in sedans and coupes.
-The step-up engine choice is a 174-hp turbocharged 1.5-liter four that is available on all body styles.
-The Sport and Sport Touring models (which have a 180-hp version of the 1.5-liter turbo engine) are exclusive to the hatchback body style, and the sporty Si models (which rejoined the lineup for 2017 and have a 205-hp turbo 1.5) are offered only as coupes or sedans.
-Available on most models is the Honda Sensing suite of safety features, which includes lane-departure warning, lane-keep assist, forward collision warning and mitigation, and adaptive cruise control.
+The step-up engine choice is a 174-hp turbocharged 1.5-liter four that is available on all body styles (it is rated at 180-hp on hatchback Sport models).
+The sporty Si models are offered only as coupes or sedans and come with a 205-hp version of the turbo 1.5 engine.
+Standard on most models is the Honda Sensing suite of safety features, which includes lane-departure warning, lane-keep assist, forward collision warning and mitigation, and adaptive cruise control.

-Regardless of trim level, the Civic has commendable EPA fuel-economy estimates for its respective levels of performance.
-The base 2.0-liter engine is rated at 28 mpg city/40 highway with the 6-speed manual transmission, and 32 city/40 highway with the CVT automatic.
-The turbocharged 1.5-liter engine is rated at 31 mpg city/42 highway with the 6-speed manual transmission, and 32 city/42 highway with the CVT automatic.
-EPA ratings for the coupe and hatchback body styles are 1-4 mpg lower across the board.
-The manual-transmission-only Si is rated at 28 mpg city/38 highway.
-In Consumer Guide® testing, a Touring sedan with the automatic averaged 33.8 in 60-percent city driving, a Sport Touring hatchback (which is automatic only) averaged 30.7 mpg in 55-percent city driving, and an Si sedan with the manual averaged 32.5 mpg in 70-percent city driving.
+Regardless of trim level, the Civic has commendable fuel economy for its respective levels of performance.
+The base 2.0-liter engine is EPA-rated at 25 mpg city/36 highway with the 6-speed manual transmission, and 30 city/38 highway with the CVT automatic.
+The turbocharged 1.5-liter engine is rated at 32 city/42 highway with the CVT automatic.
+EPA ratings for the coupe and hatchback body style or the Sport and Touring trim levels are 1-4 mpg lower across the board.
+In Consumer Guide® testing, a Touring sedan averaged 33.8 in 60-percent city driving, a Sport Touring hatchback averaged 30.7 mpg in 55-percent city driving, and a manual Si sedan averaged 32.5 mpg in 70-percent city driving.

 VALUE IN CLASS

-The rollout of the redesigned Civic lineup that started two years ago reached full fruition with the mid-2017 introduction of the versatile hatchback body style and the sporty, affordable Si trim level.
 In any of its numerous permutations—from penny-pinching commuter to satisfyingly spicy sportster—the Civic offers excellent all-around refinement, an engaging driving personality, and laudable real-world fuel-economy numbers.
+All the body styles are spacious for the compact-car class, but we’re especially fond of the sporty-yet-extremely versatile hatchback.

 |BODY STYLES||4-Door Sedan, 4-Door Hatchback, 2-Door Coupe|